SEO (artist): Works

 Although SEO counts as an artist, her works can also be seen as mixed media images.
 Usually a blank canvas is used to draw a preliminary design, which is then filled out by a large number of pieces of torn rice (mulberry or tetrapanax) paper pasted onto the canvas.
 Some of the paper used is printed especially for her in South Korea, especially the paper with patterns designed by herself.
 In the next step she applies thin and (semi-) transparent layers of paint to form the final image.

-First she developed a linear style of painting, with whitish lines aiding the definition of the figures, circumscribing the virtual contour.
+First, she developed a linear style of painting, with whitish lines aiding the definition of the figures, circumscribing the virtual contour.
 The white lines, however, should be seen as narrow bands of pure painting, with changing hues and densities, creating a match between micro- and macro-structural elements.
-She embraced European Culture, without giving up her Asian background, also engaging in “cultural reconstruction”, like when she reconstructs the spirit of German Romanticism in her paintings.
-There is also a blending of the conceptual and the ideal which leads to something definitely new, a process of “Creolization”.
+She embraced European culture, without giving up her Asian background, also engaging in “cultural reconstruction”, like when she reconstructs the spirit of German Romanticism in her paintings.
+There is also a blending of the conceptual and the ideal which leads to something entirely new, a process of “Creolization”.

-In the course of her development the linear element slowly became less prominent, her color scheme all the more poignant.
-The reaction to everyday issues both in life and politics, in art and culture lead to statements about these subjects on the basis of an aesthetic concept, which also embodies in a definition of the picture as a moment taken out of the unlimited context of the eternal stream of images in the mind, pinpointing not objects, but the essence of things.
+In the course of her development, the linear element slowly became less prominent, while her color scheme grew all the more poignant.
+The reaction to everyday issues in life and politics, as well as in art and culture, led to statements about these subjects based on an aesthetic concept, which also embodies a definition of the picture as a moment taken out of the unlimited context of the eternal stream of images in the mind, pinpointing not objects, but the essence of things.